jhenin/qwrap/README.md

 ### Version 1.5, 2022-01-03

 This version reverts the change of unwrapping algorithm of the previous version, which was found to lead to distortion of molecules when unwrapping Gromacs trajectories atom-wise (`compound none`).
 Shifts are again computed as integer factors of the current cell basis vectors.
+It turns out that the von Bülow unwrapping algorithm is not well-suited to qwrap's special treatment of groups of atoms (compounds), and I expect the bias in long-time diffusion from the qunwrap algorithm to be negligible.

 ### Version 1.4, 2021-05-25